fordkashif/DisasterRecoveryInventoryManagementSystem/replit.md

 Implements a role-based orchestration model with three hub types for managing stock distribution and approvals:
 - **MAIN Hub**: Central distribution hubs (e.g., Pimento JDF) act as orchestrators for all SUB hubs with authority to execute transfers immediately without approval.
 Any MAIN hub can view and approve transfer requests from any SUB or AGENCY hub.
 - **SUB Hub**: Regional distribution hubs (e.g., Trelawny, Haining) governed by all MAIN hubs collectively.
 No parent assignment capability.
 Transfer requests require approval from any MAIN hub before execution.
 - **AGENCY Hub**: Independent agency-operated hubs (e.g., Montego Bay, Pimento) that can request items from MAIN hubs.
 Completely independent with no parent hub assignment capability.
+AGENCY hub stock is excluded from overall ODPEM inventory displays but can receive stock via approved transfers.

 **Hub Orchestration Features:**
 - Role-based governance: SUB hubs are orchestrated by ALL MAIN hubs, not a specific parent